 Follow these tips to limit your exposure to air pollution and make this February, which just happens to be American Heart Month, less about the chocolate hearts and more about your cardiovascular health.

 - Start with a Healthy Heart – Having a healthy heart makes you less vulnerable to the harmful effects of air pollution.

-- Make smart food choices – Even something a simple as splitting an entree with your Valentine is a great place to start, or stay home and cook an intimate meal for two so you can be in complete control of what you’re eating.
+- Make smart food choices – Stay home and cook so you can be in complete control of what you’re eating.

 - Keep your body moving – Take a romantic stroll in lieu of a movie.
 Walking not only provides heart healthy benefits but it also cuts down on exposure to indoor air pollution, which can be worse than outdoor air.

 - Don’t smoke – One of the best things you can do for your heart is to quit smoking and/or limit your exposure to secondhand smoke.